syriop-elisa/lead_time_bias/README.md

 For the analysis, we use some user-written Stata commands.
 These can be installed within Stata from the Boston College Statistical Software Components (SSC) archive as described below.

-To fit the flexible parametric survival models (FPMs):
+To install the function required for fitting flexible parametric survival models (FPMs) type:
 * `ssc install stpm2`

-To generate the restricted cubic spline functions that is required for the FPMs:
+To install the function required for generating the restricted cubic spline functions that are required for the FPMs type:
 * `ssc install rcsgen`

 The `standsurv` command is used to obtain marginal estimates using regression standardisation and it can be installed by running: